c0d3-br34k3r/Gmeet-Controller/README.md

 # Gmeet Controller

 ## Too Long to read? 😏
-Gesture control in google meet along with a handy anti-snooping, pro privacy, browser extension to save you from everyone peeping into your screen during important meetings.🤯
+**Gesture control in google meet along with a handy anti-snooping, pro privacy, browser extension to save you from everyone peeping into your screen during important meetings**.🤯

 People are working from home🏠 Correct?